 A 3D archery course is made up of a certain number lifelike foam targets.
 Each target has scoring rings that vary in value.
 The 3D course is an unknow yardage course in which shooters have to shoot from different colored stakes.
 Archers (excluding handicapped shooters) must stand with one foot touching their class’s shooting stake while shooting at the 3D target.
 After the shooter, or group of shooters, have shot their arrow(s), they retrieve their arrow and record their score(s).
 After the course is completed, the scores are turned in by the shooters to determine a winner.
 Different shooting associations have different rules.
 Before shooting a 3D tournament, research which set of rules the host is using.

 Field archery tournaments are held on courses that often wind through woodlands and other types of terrain.
 Field archery courses have marked yardages and black and white bullseye style targets instead of 3D animals.
-The ranges of a field archery event vary from 20 feet to 240 feet (6 yards to 80 yards) and can be on an incline or decline.
+The ranges of a field archery event vary from 20 feet to 60 yards and can be on an incline or decline.
 In a typical NFAA (National Field Archery Association) event, there are 28 targets.
 The 28 targets can be consecutive or a group of 14 targets which get shot twice.
 Four arrows are shot at each target for a total of 112 arrows.
 Each target has scoring rings with a maximum score of 5 points.
 The maximum score for a field archery event is 560 points.

-Indoor archery events are normally categorized as a 300 round or a Vegas/450 round.
+Indoor archery events are normally categorized as a 300 round or a Vegas round.
 In both events, archers shoot paper faced bullseye style targets at 20 yards or 18.2 meters.
 With both styles of indoor archery, a single bullseye target is referred to as a “spot”.

 In a 300 round, archers will shoot a total of 60 arrows at either a single spot target or a 5 spot target.
 Both 300 round targets or spots are dark blue and white and have a maximum of 5 points.
 Each spot also includes a small “X” ring at its center.
 The X ring is used for tie breaking.
 The maximum score of a 300 round is 300 points with 60 X’s.